ThisProgrammerG/melody-recall/README.md

   * VisibilityComponent
   * ToggleComponent
   * TimerComponent
-  * Query specific component combinations
+  * Dynamically query component combinations
 * Join Position and Rect into one
 * Differentiate between Systems and Managers
 * Entity should only be a number